RadeelAhmad/my-portfolio/src/content/blog/cookie-hijacking.md

-The project successfully demonstrated the vulnerability of web applications to session hijacking attacks and highlighted the importance of securing sessions, especially through measures such as encryption and secure cookie handling
+The project successfully demonstrated the vulnerability of web applications to session hijacking attacks and highlighted the importance of securing sessions, especially through measures such as encryption and secure cookie handling.